In The Beginning There Were Five

 Members continue to serve as docents at the Camp Walton Schoolhouse.
 They hosted community events there and the building continued to serve as the League headquarters.
 The League soon outgrew the Schoolhouse and began meeting at the First Methodist Church.
 An office was rented for the League headquarters and a part-time Secretary was hired to provide continuity in helping the League meet its commitment to the community.

-Highlights of the 80's were the restoration of the Garnier's Post Office, The Amanda the Panda and Safe AT Home Alone projects, Child Clothing, the opening in 1989 of the F.O.C.U.S.
+Highlights of the 80’s include the restoration of the Garnier’s Post Office, The Amanda the Panda and Safe At Home Alone projects, Child Clothing and the 1989 opening of the F.O.C.U.S.
 Center.
-In 1982, the League received both the Liberty Bell Award from the Okaloosa-Walton Bar Association for its work with Legal Aid and the Guardian Ad Litem program and the Paula Hawkins Award from the U.S. Senator Paula Hawkins for volunteer efforts within our community.
+In 1982, the League received both the Liberty Bell Award from the Okaloosa-Walton Bar Association for their work with Legal Aid and the Guardian Ad Litem program as well as the Paula Hawkins Award from the U.S. Senator Paula Hawkins for volunteer efforts within our community.

 League of the 90’s